-The 34-hour restart rule enables drivers to reset their 60-hour or 70-hour clocks after taking 34 consecutive hours off duty.
+The 34-hour restart rule, often referred to as the 34-hour reset rule, enables drivers to reset their 60-hour or 70-hour clocks after taking 34 consecutive hours off duty.
 But what does this mean?
 We’ll walk you through what you need to know about the 34-hour restart rule and ELD compliance.

 The 34-hour restart rule has gone through so many changes.
 It can be hard to keep track of how the rule actually works.

 What is the 34-hour restart rule?

 According to the hours-of-service rules, the 34-hour restart rule allows commercial motor vehicle drivers to reset their 60-hour or 70-hour clocks.
 In some circumstances, this will enable drivers to get back on the road quickly.
 Drivers can take advantage of the rule by taking at least 34 consecutive hours in the sleeper berth, off-duty, or a combination of both.

 The 34-hour restart rule has gone through a few changes.
 That’s one of the reasons why it can be difficult to keep track of everything.

 The provisions that went into effect on July 1, 2013, were suspended by Congress in the Omnibus Appropriations Bill 2015.

 The 2013 version had two provisions that no longer apply: